-Many years ago, I supported document management software used primarily by legal firms.
+Many years ago, I supported document management software like ediscovery software used primarily by legal firms.
 The software provided attorneys with the ability to quickly access legal documents on the network.
 The software included intelligent searching capabilities, powerful reporting features, and version control for thousands of documents on a local area network.
 The capabilities we provided boosted the efficiency of legal departments and law firms all over world.

 Although we provided a great software package that supported legal departments everywhere, the software alone was useless without the expertise of a legal expert or an attorney.
 When organizations need legal expertise, they hire legal experts.
 They don’t rely on legal software alone to handle legal matters.